mlavik1/EntityComponentSystemTutorial/2-BasicIdea/README.md

 An array of class is therefore an array of pointers, and when iterating over it we won't be reading the data linearly.
 See [this article](https://www.jacksondunstan.com/articles/3399) for a nice comparison!

+If you want to learn more about how memory and CPU caches work, I can recommend [this](https://arnaudbrousseau.com/notes/what-every-programmer-should-know-about-memory-really.html) article.

 ## What's next?
 So we have managed to implement a more efficient and cache friendly way of updating a list of moving objects.
 Isn't that good enough?
 In our simple case: yes, it might be.
 But in a more complex project (such as in a game engine) we might want to have many entities with different components.